 Several standards mentioned in this section are still "work in progress".
-Initiatives (see annex) like EEBus, energy@home and Agora are evaluating these concepts and contributing to standardization.
+Initiatives (see annex) like EEBus, energy@home and Agora are evaluating these concepts and contributing to standardisation.
 Expected is that several of these standards will be released in the 2015/2016.
-The focus of this standardization effort is currently on the energy domain, but in the near future this (energy) information model may be merged with other domain information models like Ambient Assisted Living or eHealth models.
+The focus of this standardisation effort is currently on the energy domain, but in the near future this (energy) information model may be merged with other domain information models like Ambient Assisted Living or eHealth models.

-This standardization effort does not only address interoperability but also aspects like ICT security and safety.
+This standardisation effort does not only address interoperability but also aspects like ICT security and safety.
 For instance, the requirements identified in current electrical end-product safety standards for household appliances are intended to address the anticipated risks associated with the product's design or use.
 However, smart functions may cause potential new safety issues, which may make the smart appliance not comply with the safety requirements of the IEC 60335 series standards, managed by IEC TC61.
 To judge whether an appliance (both normal appliance and smart appliance) is safe or not, the IEC 60335 series shall be applied.
-Smart Device Performance Standards should identify the safety issues relevant to that type of device.
+For networked devices or appliances, EN50491 series apply.